FOLIO 03J · Mental health

 What is the mental health no-show rate?+

 Mental health and behavioral health practices run 30 to 40 percent no-show rates on in-person visits, the highest of any healthcare segment.
 Kruse et al 2018 systematic review found average rates of 35 percent across therapy, psychiatry, counseling, and substance use treatment.
-The telehealth equivalent rate is materially lower at 12 to 18 percent.
-Sub-segment breakdown: psychiatry runs 28 to 35 percent, psychotherapy 30 to 38 percent, group therapy 25 to 32 percent, intensive outpatient programs 32 to 40 percent, substance use treatment 35 to 45 percent.
+Telehealth lowers no-show odds on average (about a third per the Greenup and Best 2025 meta-analysis), though in behavioral health the size of the reduction varies widely by setting.
+Sub-segment breakdown of in-person rates: psychiatry runs 28 to 35 percent, psychotherapy 30 to 38 percent, group therapy 25 to 32 percent, intensive outpatient programs 32 to 40 percent, substance use treatment 35 to 45 percent.

 Why is the mental health no-show rate so high?+